RileyBossi/RileyBossi/README.md

 ### Process Improvement
 - Developed PowerShell and NinjaOne automations to streamline user onboarding, standardize workstation deployment, and reduce manual administrative effort.
-- Created custom ThreatLocker detections and policies to improve visibility into suspicious activity and strengthen endpoint security.
+- Created custom ThreatLocker and CIPP detections and policies to improve visibility into suspicious activity and strengthen endpoint security.
 - Contributed to reducing phishing click-through rates through user education, security awareness, and continuous improvements to email security controls.

 ---